bogeeee/restfuncs/readme.md

  */
 export class MyServerSession extends ServerSession {

+  static options: ServerSessionOptions = {/* ServerSessionOptions */}

   myLogonUserId?: string // As sayed, stored in the cookie.
 Make use of the fact that this property is shared with all your ServerSessions classes.
-It is also adaviced to have a common base class for logon specific fields and methods.
+It is adviced to have a common base class for all logon specific fields and methods.

   /**
    * ---- Write your API method as a plain typescript method... ----